 One horrible medical error can leave a mother childless and turn her grief into a crusade.

-BREAKING THE WALL OF SILENCE follows the women who have become patient safety experts in order to confront the medical system that denies and hides the harm they inflict on thousands of patients every day.
+BREAKING THE WALL OF SILENCE follows the women who have become patient safety advocates in order to confront the medical system that denies and hides the harm they inflict on thousands of patients every day.
 It's the job no one wants ... but every vulnerable patient needs.